synopse/mORMot2/src/app/README.md

 ### mormot.app.agl

-Daemon (e.g. Windows Service) Stand-Alone Background Executable Support
+Launch, Watch and Kill Services or Executables from a main Service Instance
+- `TSynAngelizeService` Sub-Service Settings and Process
-- `TSynAngelize` App-As-Service Launcher
+- `TSynAngelize` Main Service Launcher and Watcher